 Master's degree programs in behavior analysis include coursework in research methods, behavior analysis theory and designing behavioral intervention plans.
 The master's degree program prepares students to pursue a doctorate degree after completion.

 Behavioral analysts can work in private consulting firms, schools or in private practice.
-The BLS reports employment growth for psychologists between 2014 and 2024, at a rate of 19%.
+The BLS reports employment growth for psychologists will increase much faster than average between 2018 and 2028.
 Schools, mental health facilities, hospitals and government agencies need psychology professionals, which fuels the growth in the field.
-As of 2015, the median salary among all types of psychologists was $94,590.
+As of 2018, the mean salary among all types of psychologists was $95,610.